vanessadao31/cbias_poster_06/README.md

 # CBIAS Poster 06
-Title: Exploting napari for big data visualisation
+Title: Exploiting napari for big data visualisation

 Material for CBIAS23 including flash talk slides and poster.
 A collection of scripts to benchmark napari loading times with and without dask parallelisation.